rust-mobile/android-rs-glue/README.md

 This will install your application on the emulator.

-For the moment, your application's name is always `NativeActivity`.
+For the moment, your application's name is always the name of your crate.
 This will be customizable in the future.